πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 I'll be straight with you: most "best free social media scheduler" lists are garbage.
 They recommend tools that haven't had a free plan since 2022, slap "free" on 7-day trials, and never mention the part where you need a credit card on file.

-Here's what I found — the real free plans, the fake ones, and the honest trade-offs of each.
+Here's what I found β€” the real free plans, the fake ones, the native tools that often beat third parties, and the honest trade-offs of each.

 Before I get into the list, let me address the elephant in the room: I work on PostEverywhere, which is a paid tool.
-I've included us at #1 because I genuinely think we're the best option if you're willing to start a 7-day free trial — but I'll tell you upfront we are not a forever-free tool.
-If you want zero-dollar-forever, scroll to Buffer, Metricool, or Publer.
+I've included us at #1 because I genuinely think we're the best option if you're willing to start a 7-day free trial β€” but I'll tell you upfront we are not a forever-free tool.
+If you want zero-dollar-forever, scroll to Buffer, Metricool, Publer, or the native platform tools further down.
 I'll tell you when each one actually makes sense.

-What "free" actually means in 2026 (the bait-and-switch problem)
+What "free" actually means in 2026 (the bait-and-switch problem)#

 "Free" has become one of the most abused words in SaaS marketing.
 Here's the breakdown you need before reading any list:

-• Forever free (freemium) — A genuinely free tier that never expires.
+• Forever free (freemium) β€” A genuinely free tier that never expires.
 Usually limited by post count, number of social accounts, or features.
-Examples: Buffer, Metricool, Publer, Meta Business Suite.
+Examples: Buffer, Metricool, Publer, Loomly's new free plan, CoSchedule's free Calendar, Meta Business Suite.

-• Free trial — A limited-time window (7, 14, or 30 days) where you get full or near-full access.
+• Free trial β€” A limited-time window (7, 14, or 30 days) where you get full or near-full access.
 When it ends, you either pay or lose access.
-Examples: PostEverywhere (7 days), Hootsuite (30 days), Loomly (15 days).
+Examples: PostEverywhere (7 days), SocialBee (14 days), Hootsuite (30 days), Loomly (14 days).

-• "Free" with paywall — Tools that advertise "free" but require a credit card, auto-convert to paid, or gate the actual useful features behind an upgrade.
+• "Free" with paywall β€” Tools that advertise "free" but require a credit card, auto-convert to paid, or gate the actual useful features behind an upgrade.
 This is the bait-and-switch category and it's rampant.

 Want the shortest path to actually getting posts out the door?
-Skip the limit-juggling and start a 7-day PostEverywhere trial — no credit card required.
+Skip the limit-juggling and start a 7-day PostEverywhere trial β€” cancel anytime.
 If it's not for you, walk away and try one of the forever-free options below.

-Can you really manage social media with a free tool?
+Can you really manage social media with a free tool?#

 Quick honest answer: yes, if you're a hobbyist or side project.
 No, if you're running a business.

 Here's the math.
-A realistic business posting schedule is around 5 posts per day across 5 platforms — that's 150 posts per month.
-Now look at the free tier limits:
+A realistic business posting schedule is around 5 posts per day across 5 platforms β€” that's 150 posts per month.
+Now look at the May 2026 free tier limits:

-• Later free: 10 posts per month, one profile
+• Later free: 5 posts per profile per month (yes, 5 β€” down from 10)

-• Publer free: 10 per day, 3 profiles
+• Publer free: 10 pending posts per account, 3 accounts (X/Twitter excluded)

-Even the most generous free plan (Publer at ~300 posts/month) caps you at 3 social profiles.
-If you have Instagram, TikTok, LinkedIn, Facebook, X, YouTube, Threads, and Pinterest like most businesses do, you're out of runway on day one.
+Even the most generous freemium plan caps you well short of business volume.
+If you have Instagram, TikTok, LinkedIn, Facebook, X, YouTube, Threads, and Pinterest like most businesses do, you're out of runway on day one β€” unless you stack 3-4 native tools, which means logging into 4 different dashboards.

 Free tools are great for: